diegogalanti/Minishell/README.md

 ls > abc > xzy
 results in command->argv[0] = ls, command->argv[1]= >, command->argv[2] = abc.
 This is quite lucky, because with that I could now implement bashs behaviour (see redirections_multiple.c) by checking for multiple output redirections before executing the command.

+UPDATE: After the last parser update, my solution does not work anymore.
+Could you reverse it, Diego, or is it too hard?

 ### Fix 4 (FIXED):